groonga/groonga/doc/source/reference/executables/groonga.rst

 execute one command.
 You need to specify server address instead of local database.

-Note that you cannot use ``groonga`` executable file as a client for HTTP protocol Groonga server.
+Note that you can't use ``groonga`` executable file as a client for Groonga server that uses HTTP.

 Here is the syntax to run shell that executes Groonga command against Groonga server that is running at ``192.168.0.1:10043``::